Shyampur Sugar Mills

 Shyampur Sugar Mills a Bangladesh sugar mill.
-It was started in 1967 by the Pakistani government.
+It was established in 1967 by the Pakistani government.
 At that time East Pakistan had only 5 sugar mills.
 It is situated at Shyampur under Badarganj Upazila, 16 kilometers west of Rangpur City.
 Shyampur Sugar Mills falls under the Bangladesh Sugar and Food Industries Corporation.
-The mill has over 1400 workers.
-The livelihood of the people of the region depends totally upon this industry.
+The mill has over 1,400 workers.
+The livelihood of the people of the region depends largely on this industry.